Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 If a <package name> is given instead the name is first translated into an URL via packages.json or via a github search.

-Search the package index packages.json for a package that the given terms in its description (or name or list of tags).
+Search the package index packages.json for a package that contains the given terms in its description (or name or list of tags).

 Use the .nimble file to setup the project's dependencies.

-Update every project / dependency in the workspace that has a remote URL that matches filter if a filter is given.
+Update every project / dependency in the project that has a remote URL that matches filter if a filter is given.
 The project / dependency is only updated if there are no uncommitted changes.

 Run atlas --help for more features.